Search for books, music, films, and more from JHU and other libraries

 Dr. Mackenzie (Mack) Zalin is Librarian for Classics, Comparative Thought and Literature, Jewish Studies, and Modern Languages and Literatures in the Sheridan Libraries at Johns Hopkins University.
 In this capacity, he oversees collection development, reference, and instruction in the Sheridan Libraries for French, German, Greek, Hebrew, Italian, Latin, Portuguese, Spanish, and Yiddish languages and literatures.

 In addition to his regular duties at Johns Hopkins, Dr. Zalin serves as the chair of the Advisory Board of the American Office of L’Année philologique to the Society for Classical Studies.
 He is also an ex officio member of the Société Internationale de Bibliographie Classique.
-His recent contributions to the Comedias Sueltas USA project are discussed in a forthcoming article co-authored with Szilvia Szmuk-Tanenbaum in the Bulletin of the Comediantes.
+His recent contributions to the Comedias Sueltas USA project are discussed in an article co-authored with Szilvia Szmuk-Tanenbaum in the 73rd volume of the Bulletin of the Comediantes.

 MS, Library Science, University of North Carolina-Chapel Hill, 2019